joshsj/final-year-project/docs/Project Specification.md

 and almost any design pattern/architecture can be chosen using either C# or F#.

-The site will be developed using the React ecosystem, as it offers a very wide additional frameworks/libraries to handle all the fundamental aspects of the site, e.g., Redux for state management or React-Bootstrap for UI development.
+The site will be developed using Vue 3, as it offers a very wide additional frameworks/libraries to handle all the fundamental aspects of the site, e.g., Vuex for state management or Vuetify for UI development.
 Crucially, it also offers many templates and libraries to develop PWAs, allowing for lower-level access to native APIs on Android and iOS.
 This widens to the scope for possible verification processes and feature enhancements later in development.
+Vue is also a familiar choice, as I worked with it on multiple projects during my placement.

 Due to my extensive use of Vue on placement, the learning curve should be shallow thanks to their fundamental